2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2005-S Philip N. Diehl Signature

-Philip N. Diehl served as the 35th Director of the U.S. Mint from 1994 to 2000, and it was he who spearheaded the Sacagawea Dollar, the 50 State Commemorative Coins, and the Platinum Eagle Coin project.
+Philip N. Diehl served as the 35th Director of the U.S. Mint from 1994 to 2000, and he personally championed the Sacagawea Dollar concept, the 50 State Commemorative Quarters program, and the Platinum Eagle.

-The 2005-S Philip N. Diehl Signature version belongs to PCGS’s “Director of the Mint Series”—a project where the former director personally signs the encapsulation label, and each coin comes with a PCGS certificate of authenticity.
+The 2005-S Philip N. Diehl Signature version belongs to PCGS’s “Director of the Mint Series” — a program where the former director personally signs the encapsulation label.
+Each comes with a PCGS certificate of authenticity.

-This coin itself is a regular 2005-S proof coin, but the signed label gives it additional commemorative value.
-A PR70DCAM grade Philip N. Diehl Signature version sold for $64 on eBay on September 6, 2022.
+This coin is a regular 2005-S proof, but the signed label adds commemorative appeal.
+A PR70DCAM Philip N. Diehl Signature example sold for $64 on eBay on September 6, 2022.

-The market for these “signature editions” isn’t particularly high.
-After all, the signature is printed on the label, not on the coin itself, and these products are sold by third-party dealers, not directly by PCGS.
+The market for “signature editions” stays modest.
+The signature is on the plastic label, not on the coin itself, and these products are sold by third-party dealers rather than PCGS directly.

 2005-S Philip N. Diehl Signature Price/Grade Chart